-Businesses that did reopen as part of Phase 1 or 2 were required to Self-Certify their business, confirming that their business is following safety regulations.
+Businesses that are open and operating are still required to Self-Certify their business, confirming that their business is following safety regulations.
 These safety guidelines and protocols include frequent cleaning and disinfecting, required face coverings for employees, and employee training prior to opening.
 Ct.gov also outlines rules for essential employers to follow, including required face masks or cloth face coverings and prohibiting non-essential visitors.
 Businesses that need PPE and/or cleaning supplies to comply with the requirements of reopening can find information on purchasing those supplies on CT.gov.
 Additionally, the state of Connecticut Department of Health has issued Information about Environmental Controls for the Virus that Causes Coronavirus Disease 2019 (COVID-19) for Offices and Schools.

 Additionally, Maine’s Department of Environmental Protection has developed a COVID-19 resources page to keep Maine residents and water professionals informed on “programs, processes and procedures where changes have become necessary in the way we do business and provide services to our customers and partners”.
 This includes a section from the Bureau of Water Quality, containing a reminder about what not to flush, resources for wastewater treatment facilities, and information about the Wastewater Operator Certification program.

-As businesses transition to reopening, the state has prepared and distributed a variety of materials for businesses to review and complete, ensuring their compliance with state and public health protocols.
+Governor Baker announced an order on November 6, 2020 that requires residents to wear a mask in all public places, whether indoors or outdoors and even if physical distancing is possible.
+Additionally, the state has prepared and distributed a variety of materials for businesses to review and complete, ensuring their compliance with state and public health protocols.
 These resources can be found at the following links: